sunday-hao/sunday-hao.github.io/_pages/research.md

 ## 1. Intern at Biometrics Pattern Recognition and Perception Lab

-SUperVisor: [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ== "Prof. Wenxoing Kang"){:target="_blank"} (IEEE fellow)
+SuperVisor: [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ== "Prof. Wenxiong Kang"){:target="_blank"} (IEEE fellow)

 09/2023 - Present

 In the first four months, I mainly learn the fundamental of ML and DL.
 After that, I began to read and reproduce top papers in the field of Gait Recognition.
-To get More knowledge, I finished [MIT 6.5940](https://efficientml.ai "MIT 6.5940")
+To gain more knowledge, I finished [MIT 6.5940](https://efficientml.ai "MIT 6.5940").
+And now, I am working on a project collaborating with Prof. Kang, aiming to accelerate gait models more efficient.
 ## 2. Artificial Intelligence and Machine Learning Program

 *Summer School at NUS*